chromium/chromium/docs/security/life-of-a-security-issue.md

 ## 2. Triage bug

-After the bug is filed, a [security sheriff](sheriff.md) will evaluate the report.
-The sheriff does several tasks:
+After the bug is filed, a [security shepherd](shepherd.md) will evaluate the report.
+The shepherd does several tasks:

 - Validate that the bug reproduces
 - Searching for any duplicate reports